 The girls could go strolling the streets and visiting temples without their parents, as long as their maidens would accompany them.
-They would dress up in their best, because they knew that the boys would be looking.
+They would dress up at their best because they knew that boys would be looking.

 After you find Mr. Right and hear the wedding bells, consider this honeymoon idea.